GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I figure that since proprietary software developers use copyright to stop us from sharing, we cooperators can use copyright to give other cooperators an advantage of their own: they can use our code.
+> ### I consider that the golden rule requires that if I like a program I must share it with other people who like it.
+Software sellers want to divide the users and conquer them, making each user agree not to share with others.
+I refuse to break solidarity with other users in this way.
 >
 > ~ *Richard Stallman*